ASSISTANCE TO OWNERS OF HISTORIC BUILDINGS

 B. STATE GRANTS (Private nonprofit and public owners of historic properties)

 Until about 1997, the North Carolina General Assembly sometimes provided funds for preservation projects undertaken by local governments and nonprofit groups through one-time discretionary appropriations.
 No such appropriations have been made in recent years.
 State appropriations have never been made to privately owned historic properties.

 CONTACT: Grants Administrator, 919-807-6582

 C. PRIVATE FOUNDATION GRANTS (Private nonprofit and public owners of historic properties)

 Some private foundations include historic preservation projects among the activities eligible for funding, and project sponsors may find it useful to make inquiries to local and regional foundations.
 Foundation directories may be found at public libraries.
 A good starting point for finding online information about foundations is the North Carolina Center for Nonprofits.
 See also the Golden Leaf Foundation, which has supported some preservation-related projects.

 D. FEDERAL AND STATE INVESTMENT TAX CREDITS (Private individuals and businesses)

-Beginning January 1, 1998, North Carolina tax credits provide a 30% credit for certified rehabilitations of non-income-producing historic buildings listed in the National Register or located within National Register districts, including private residences.
-For more information, click here.
+North Carolina also provides a 15% state tax credit for certified rehabilitations of non-income-producing historic buildings listed in the National Register or located within National Register districts, including private residences.
+The maximum credit allowed is $22,500.
 There is no equivalent federal credit for non-income-producing historic structures.